-TPO - On October 11, the Ho Chi Minh City Department of Health said it is urgently conducting an epidemiological investigation to clarify the cause of many students at Le Quy Don High School, District 3, showing signs of food poisoning and having to be hospitalized after having a meal at school.
+TPO - On October 11, the Ho Chi Minh City Department of Health said it is urgently conducting an epidemiological investigation to clarify the cause of food poisoning among many students at Le Quy Don High School in District 3 who were hospitalized after having a meal at the school.

 Accordingly, on October 10, 6 cases of students with symptoms of stomachache were recorded, of which 2 cases showed signs of vomiting.
-Previously, the above students had lunch at school at around 11:30 with stir-fried rice noodles with grilled meat, grilled spring rolls and chive soup.
+Before that, the above students had lunch at school at around 11:30 with stir-fried rice noodles with grilled meat, grilled spring rolls and chive soup.

 The total number of meals provided on October 10 was 1,393, including 1,348 fried rice noodles, 26 vegetarian meals and 19 porridge meals.
-Immediately after receiving the information, the City Center for Disease Control (HCDC) urgently coordinated with District 3 Medical Center to investigate the epidemic, assess the risk and intervene according to the process of handling food poisoning cases.
+Immediately after receiving the information, the City Center for Disease Control (HCDC) urgently coordinated with District 3 Medical Center to conduct epidemiological investigations, assess risks and intervene according to the process of handling food poisoning cases.

 Of the 6 students showing symptoms of poisoning, 5 were transferred to Saigon General Hospital for monitoring and treatment, while the remaining student remained in the school's medical room.
-By 5 p.m. the same day, the health status of the students had stabilized and they were conscious, and they were monitored at the hospital for 24 hours.
+By 5 p.m. the same day, the health condition of the students had stabilized, they were conscious, and were being monitored at the hospital for 24 hours.

 Students showing signs of food poisoning were transferred to Saigon General Hospital for treatment (photo: Contributor) |